 The finance lease accounting journal entries below act as a quick reference, and set out the most commonly encountered situations when dealing with the double entry posting of finance or capital leases.

-Finance Lease Accounting Journal Entries November 6th, 2016Team
+Finance Lease Accounting Journal Entries August 18th, 2017Team

-Capital lease accounting deals with the treatment of an asset rented by your business under the terms of a capital lease agreement.
+Capital lease accounting deals with the treatment of an asset rented by a business under the terms of a capital lease agreement.

-A capital lease or finance lease is an agreement between your business (lessee) to rent an asset from a lessor.
-The lessor (lease company, finance company etc.) owns the asset, and your business rents the asset in return for a periodic rental payment.
-Your business never owns the asset, at the end of the term it is returned to the lessor or a secondary period of rental is entered into.
+A capital lease or finance lease is an agreement between the business (lessee) to rent an asset from a lessor.
+The lessor (lease company, finance company etc.) owns the asset, and the business rents the asset in return for a periodic rental payment.
+The business never owns the asset, at the end of the term it is returned to the lessor or a secondary period of rental is entered into.

 It is important for a business to maintain the correct level of debt vs equity.
 The ability of a business to take on debt is limited by it’s ability to pay the interest charges and make the repayments.

 However, debt should not be considered a bad thing, if used correctly if can greatly improve the return to the owners of the business.

 Debt vs Equity in Accounting August 20th, 2017Team

 The Small Business Loan Calculator can be used when applying for business loans to estimate the maximum amount a lender is willing to lend based on 3 criteria; security available, ability of the business to repay, and the Equity or Net Worth of the business.